SumoLogic/sumologic-kubernetes-collection/fluent-plugin-events/README.md

 Parameter Name | Default |Description |
 ------------ | ------------- | -------------
-resource_name | "events" | Collect events for a specific resource type, such as pods, deployments, or services. tag | "kubernetes.*" | Tag collected events. namespace | nil | Collect events from a specific namespace. label_selector | nil | Collect events for resources matching a specific label.
+resource_name | "events" | Collect events for a specific resource type, such as pods, deployments, or services. api_version | v1 | Version of the Kubernetes Events API. tag | "kubernetes.*" | Tag collected events. namespace | nil | Collect events from a specific namespace. label_selector | nil | Collect events for resources matching a specific label.